pvandyken/Parcellation/README.md

 At some point in the build, some libraries will fail.
 Usually they will be in the path shown here, if not just change the path and copy those files to the Brainvisa folder.

-•	At some point you may have to create the /usr/X11R6/lib64/ directory by typing in terminal: sudo mkdir /usr/X11R6 cd /usr/X11R6 sudo mkdir lib64
+2. At some point you may have to create the /usr/X11R6/lib64/ directory by typing in terminal:
+  - sudo mkdir /usr/X11R6
+  - cd /usr/X11R6
+  - sudo mkdir lib64

-•	Copy these libraries:
+3. Copy these libraries:
-  sudo cp /usr/lib/x86_64-linux-gnu/libjpeg.so /usr/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libjpeg.so /usr/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libtiff.a /usr/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libtiff.a /usr/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libexpat.a /usr/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libexpat.a /usr/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libfreetype.so /usr/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libfreetype.so /usr/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libXt.so /usr/lib/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libXt.so /usr/lib/
-  sudo cp /usr/lib/x86_64-linux-gnu/libSM.so /usr/X11R6/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libSM.so /usr/X11R6/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libICE.so /usr/X11R6/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libICE.so /usr/X11R6/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libX11.so /usr/X11R6/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libX11.so /usr/X11R6/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libXext.so /usr/X11R6/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libXext.so /usr/X11R6/lib64/
-  sudo cp /usr/lib/x86_64-linux-gnu/libXss.so /usr/X11R6/lib64/   (included in INSTALLATION_BrainVisa_2020, copy all the files from folder lib64 to that path)
+  - sudo cp /usr/lib/x86_64-linux-gnu/libXss.so /usr/X11R6/lib64/   (included in INSTALLATION_BrainVisa_2020, copy all the files from folder lib64 to that path)
-  -sudo cp /usr/lib/x86_64-linux-gnu/libGL.so /usr/lib64/
+  - sudo cp /usr/lib/x86_64-linux-gnu/libGL.so /usr/lib64/

 Now launch the command ./bv_env_host bv_maker build.
 Don't forget to constantly throw ./bv_env_host bv_maker build changing the number of threads.

 When you finish and get to 100% and put All went good, we will prove that the installation works.
 Therefore, you have to use the two folders from INSTALLATION_BrainVisa_2020: testAims and testConnect.

-•	We move to the folder:
+4. We move to the folder:
-  cd /home/username/neurosvn/build-brainvisa-stable-release/bin/
+  - cd /home/username/neurosvn/build-brainvisa-stable-release/bin/

 and open a terminal.

-•	For the testAims:
+5. For the testAims:
-  ./AimsThreshold -i /path/testAims/t1.ima -o /path/testAims/out.ima -t 50 -m lt
+  - ./AimsThreshold -i /path/testAims/t1.ima -o /path/testAims/out.ima -t 50 -m lt

-•	For the testConnect:
+6. For the testConnect:
-  ./ConnectFiberDistanceMatrix -i /path/pruebaConnect/short_2_28.bundles -outdir /path/pruebaConnect/ -outstr TEST
+  - ./ConnectFiberDistanceMatrix -i /path/pruebaConnect/short_2_28.bundles -outdir /path/pruebaConnect/ -outstr TEST

 In addition, we will also check that soma can be imported.

-•	We type in the terminal:
+7. We type in the terminal:
-  from soma import aims
+  - from soma import aims

 If no mistakes, everything went well and aims can be imported.